bsu-cs222s3-fall25-smalviya/Project1_DillonJackson_AceStout/README.md

-Project 1
+Project 1 for CS222 Fall 2025

-Ace Stout
+Authors: Ace Stout and Dillon Jackson

-Dillon Jackson
+Summary: This project takes input from the user and ouputs the 15 most recent revisions made to the Wikipedia page corresponding to the user search.
+This project requires Gradle, a code builder, and java language function.